 Black ink streaks across the page and ends in a violent splatter.
 Color follows in splotches of reds, greens and blues.
 At times, the shapes are whimsical, other times weird and sometimes downright psychotic.
 Introducing: the work of Ralph Steadman.

-When filmmaker Ceri Levy asked Steadman to contribute a bird illustration for his London art exhibit titled ?hosts of Gone Birds,?he did not realize exactly what he would be unleashing upon the world.
+When filmmaker Ceri Levy asked Steadman to contribute a bird illustration for his London art exhibit titled Ghosts of Gone Birds, he did not realize exactly what he would be unleashing upon the world.
 One illustration became two, and then three, and soon a flock formed, increasing in numbers that would have awed even Alfred Hitchcock.
 That was when Levy and Steadman realized that they had a book on their hands and Extinct Boids took flight.
 To make things even more interesting, the two decided to expose all of their intimate emails and correspondence during the process.
-The result is a front-row seat for the reader, who gets a chance to experience their artistic endeavor evolve as if standing over the artists?shoulders and listening to the back-and-forth that often takes place between creator and creation.
+The result is a front-row seat for the reader, who gets a chance to experience their artistic endeavor evolve as if standing over the artists’ shoulders and listening to the back-and-forth that often takes place between creator and creation.

 I recently caught up with both men and had the chance to ask them a few questions about their work, themselves, and just what possessed them to take on such a topic.